bellbellbell07-star/COOL/docs/philosophy/foundational_cognitive_principles.md

 - identity architecture.

 These principles can be read as a more detailed unpacking of the **Eight Premises**
-introduced in the main README.
+introduced in the main README (the Coolar Hypothesis).

-These principles are inferred from empirical cognitive patterns and reconstructed
+They are inferred from empirical cognitive patterns and reconstructed
 from philosophical analysis.
+They are **not** presented as a settled scientific theory,
+but as a coherent architectural model for cognition and identity.

 ---

 ## 1. Cognition Is Reconstruction, Not Recording

-Human cognition does not “store” or “play back” information.
+Human cognition does not “store” or “play back” information
+in the way a digital computer does.
 Instead, it **reconstructs** internal states each moment through:

 - prior evaluations,